PAWS saved and served 37,000+ animals in 2017: More in Store for 2018!

 Saved Hundreds of Kittens and Performed Thousands of Spay/Neuter Surgeries

-Nancy and her family were abandoned outside in the cold, but now they’re safe in our kitten nursery.
+Nancy and her kittens were abandoned outside in the cold, but they found safety in our shelter nursery.
 PAWS rescues the most vulnerable kittens and gives them all the care they need to grow and thrive.
 Our in-shelter kitten nurseries and foster homes provide a safe haven for the smallest kittens who are too young or ill for adoption, and our spay/neuter efforts prevent the birth of unwanted litters and reduce the number of animals entering shelters in the first place.

 Continued to Serve as the City’s Largest Rescue Partner

 Jensie was found wandering the streets alone in Southwest Philadelphia.
 He loved any chance to snuggle with his PAWS caregivers, and quickly found a family to have all to himself.
 Now, he’s living the good life in West Philly.
-PAWS fills every available space in our shelters with at-risk pets from Philadelphia’s animal control facility who are waiting on a chance at life just like Jensie.
+PAWS fills every available space in our shelters with at-risk pets from Philadelphia’s animal control facility who are waiting on a chance at life.
 We’ll continue to do so until every savable pet in the city is guaranteed a home.

 2017 made it clearer than ever that we are making significant and sustainable progress, but we have so much further to go.
 Thousands of animals still need our help.
 PAWS is 100% donor funded, so everything we accomplish is thanks to the generosity of animal lovers like you.